Changolaxtra/payment-rest-refactor/README.md

 ## Instructions
-Refactor the functionality of the Payments API (`CardPaymentController`), trying to follow clean code and best practices that you know.
+- Refactor the functionality of the Payments API (`CardPaymentController`), trying to follow clean code and best practices that you know.
+- It is important to improve the error message in the response.

 ### Test